yodrew/yodrew.github.io/_pages/back/faq.md

 **2 - Why must I read a whole book just to retreat or even talk to you?**

-You read it:

-1. to prepare.
-You must know how to retreat hygienically to succeed.
-This is the book on it.

-	It only takes 5 minutes to learn the essence of it.
-But it takes 4 hours of reading to counter your conditioning to sabotage it.
-2. to qualify as a suitable client.
-It shows you will use what I have already given before seeking more.
+1. I like talking to serious people.
+They use what I have already given before seeking more.

 	Reading gives you credibility with me.
 It shows your diligence and sincerity.
 It makes our conversation vastly more profitable for both of us.

-	My time must be paid for, both in understanding, sincerity, and money.
+	My time must be paid for, not just in money, but in understanding and sincerity.
+2. You read to prepare.
+You must know how to retreat hygienically to succeed.
+This is the book on it.

+	It only takes 5 minutes to learn the essence of it, another 15 to learn important details.
+But it takes 4 hours of reading to begin countering the conditioning to sabotage it.
+We are not just broken but imprisoned, as well.
-3. to assist me.
-Someday, I may be able to set things up to support retreats for people who have not read my book.
-In the meantime, some of the structure necessary for a successful retreat must exist in the being of the retreater.
+3. You read to assist me.
+Someday, I may be able to structure retreats for those who have not read my book.
+Meanwhile, some of the structure necessary must exist inside a retreater.
 Reading the book builds that structure.

-	Getting in on the ground floor of anything takes vision and guts.
-Fellow innovators and early adopters of hygienic darkroom retreating will rise to the challenge.
-Everyone else will wait.

 <!--&nbsp;-->